Kareem Jackson: 2015

 Jackson became an unrestricted free agent during the 2015 off-season and was one of the top free agent cornerbacks.

 On March 7, 2015, the Texans signed Jackson to a four-year, $34 million contract with $20 million guaranteed and a signing bonus of $9 million.

 Entering training camp, he faced competition from first-round rookie Kevin Johnson, but Jackson and Joseph were able to retain their starting roles entering the regular season.
-Jackson started in the Texans' season-opener and made six solo tackles in a 27–20 loss to the Kansas City Chiefs.
 On October 18, Jackson made one solo tackle and left in the second quarter for the rest of the game with a left ankle injury; the Texans won 31–20 over the Jacksonville Jaguars.
 He missed the next four games due to the injury.
 On November 29, he returned and made four combined tackles, a pass deflection, and intercepted New Orleans Saints' quarterback Drew Brees in a 24–6 victory.
 In Week 14, Jackson racked up a season-high nine solo tackles and a pass deflection in a 27–6 loss to the New England Patriots.
 On January 3.
 2016, he made three solo tackles, intercepted quarterback Blake Bortles, and returned it for a 27-yard game-sealing touchdown as the Texans routed the Jaguars 30–6.
 He finished the season with 58 combined tackles (52 solo), six pass deflections, two interceptions, and a touchdown in 12 games with 10 starts.

 Houston finished with a 9–7 record and finished first in the AFC South.
 In the AFC wild card game, Jackson made seven combined tackles and deflected a pass as they lost to the Kansas City Chiefs 30–0.

 2016

 For the sixth consecutive season, he and Joseph retained their starting roles to begin the 2016 regular season.
-Jackson started the season-opener and made five combined tackles in a 23–14 win against the Chicago Bears.
 He missed Weeks 5 and 6 with a hamstring injury.
 On November 13, 2016, Jackson recorded six solo tackles and intercepted quarterback Bortles, returning it for a 42-yard touchdown in a 24–21 victory over the Jaguars.
 This was his second consecutive season with a pick-six off of Bortles.
 During a Week 14 matchup against the Indianapolis Colts, Jackson made a season-high eight combined tackles in a 22–17 victory.
 He finished the season with 62 combined tackles (51 solo), four pass deflections, an interception, and a touchdown in 14 games with 13 starts.

 After the Texans finished first in the AFC South with a 9–7 record (for the second consecutive season), Jackson made four combined tackles in a 27–14 Wild Card Round victory over the Oakland Raiders.
 They went on to the Divisional Round, where Houston lost 34–16 to the Super Bowl LI-winning New England Patriots; Jackson made another four combined tackles in the game.